launchdarkly/api-client-python/docs/FeatureFlagsApi.md

 api_instance = launchdarkly_api.FeatureFlagsApi(launchdarkly_api.ApiClient(configuration))
 project_key = 'project_key_example' # str | The project key, used to tie the flags together under one project so they can be managed together. feature_flag_key = 'feature_flag_key_example' # str | The feature flag's key.
-The key identifies the flag in your code. env = 'env_example' # str | By default, each feature will include configurations for each environment.
+The key identifies the flag in your code. env = ['env_example'] # list[str] | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment. (optional)
+For example, setting env=[\"production\"] will restrict the returned configurations to just your production environment. (optional)

 try:
     # Get a single feature flag by key.